mikeklepacz/CRM/replit.md

 **Filtering:**
 - **Search**: Search across all columns using the search box
-- **Tags Filter**: Click "Tags" button to filter by tags - all tags selected by default, uncheck to hide rows with those tags
+- **Tags Filter**: Click "Tags" button to filter by tags/keywords/phrases - all selected by default, uncheck to hide rows with those items.
+Works with any column containing "tag", "keyword", or "phrase" in the name.

 **Editing Features:**
 - **Phone Numbers**: Clickable with phone icon (📞) to trigger calls on compatible devices